yireo/Yireo_GoogleTagManager2/README.md

 # AdPage Magento Plugin

+> This is the new Magento plugin for AdPage.
+This plugin has been renamed learn more why: https://github.com/AdPageGroup/Magento/blob/master/RENAME.md

 This plugin is a copy of the https://github.com/yireo/Yireo_GoogleTagManager2 plugin.
 The plugin has been modified to fit the needs of AdPage.

 ## Requirements